Vjimenez-vasquez/non_human_reads/README.md

-# non_human_reads
+# suggestions : compiled by Victor Jiménez-Vásquez (vr.jimenez.vs@gmail.com)

-collection of codes to obtain non-human reads
+# non_human_reads : a collection of codes to get non-human reads from fastq-files

 ## The code
 ```r